mpalourdio/MpaCustomDoctrineHydrator/README.md

 $hydrator = $this->sm->get('customdoctrinehydrator')->setEntity('Application\Entity\Myentity');
 $form->setHydrator($hydrator);
 ```
-In your forms class, when not using the Form Element Manager :
+In your forms classes, when not using the FormElementManager :
 ```php

 $this->add(